 Associate Professor Jamie Meltzer teaches and is the Program Director of the M.F.A.
 Program in Documentary Film.
 His feature documentary films have been broadcast nationally on PBS and have screened at numerous film festivals worldwide.
-Huntsville Station,a short documentary film in progress, observes the scene outside a small bus station, where just-released parolees wait on their first bus home from prison.
+Huntsville Station (2020),a short documentary film set to premiere at Berlinale in Feburary 2020, observes the scene outside a small bus station, where just-released parolees wait on their first bus home from prison.
 True Conviction(broadcast on Independent Lens in May 2018), a co-production of ITVS and the recipient of a Sundance Institute grant and a MacArthur grant, premiered at the Tribeca Film Festival where it received a Special Jury Mention in the Best Documentary Feature category.
 Informant (2012), about a revolutionary activist turned FBI informant, was released in theaters in the US and Canada in Fall 2013 by Music Box Films and KinoSmith.
 Previous films include: Off the Charts: The Song-Poem Story (Independent Lens, 2003), about the shadowy world of song-poems, Welcome to Nollywood (PBS Broadcast, 2007), an investigation into the wildly successful Nigerian movie industry, and La Caminata (2009), a short film about a small town in Mexico that runs a simulated border crossing as a tourist attraction.